shawnlower/go-ltp/README.md

 See prev notes on observations.

-Use UUIDv1 + namespace as quad label; e.g.
+Use UUIDv1 + namespace as the quad's label; e.g.
 7309d2c8-5082-40d4-9d73-a81ad1ed9d14.v1.client.ltp.shawnlower.net

 ```